code-and-effect/codeandeffect.com/consulting/discover-and-plan.md

 ---
-layout: home
+layout: page
 title: Discover and Plan
 permalink: "/discover-and-plan/"
-title_subtext: Our experience is that successful software projects are driven by clear communication and “just enough” planning.
+subtext: Our experience is that successful software projects are driven by clear communication and “just enough” planning.
 Our discovery process ensures you get the features you need (and only what you need need) to solve your problem.
 meta_description: Discover and Plan is a structured, repeatable process that identifies, prioritizes, and costs out custom software requirements.
 ---
-### What is Discover and Plan?
+## What is Discover and Plan?

 Discover and Plan is a structured, repeatable process that identifies, prioritizes, and costs out custom software requirements.

-### Who is Discover and Plan for?
+## Who is Discover and Plan for?

 Any organization that knows what they want to build but need a partner to guide them through the development process.
 Even if you are only able to describe what you need in high-level terms, or have no technical expertise, Discover and Plan will bring tremendous clarity and confidence.

-### Why should I use Discover and Plan?
+## Why should I use Discover and Plan?

 Software is hard, and we want your risk and cost to be as small as possible.
 By exploring your needs with Discover and Plan you’re refining the idea with expert facilitation before committing to building a complete project.
 It's the embodiment of our "_do the right amount"_ core value!

-### What are the outcomes of Discover and Plan?
+## What are the outcomes of Discover and Plan?

 * Reduce project risk
 * Reduce project uncertainty